Adhesive Breakdown and Flooring Betrayal

 Question: “How could you blow something as simple as moisture content measurement?”

-Answer: You wouldn’t blow it with a Wagner Meter.
+Answer: You wouldn’t blow it with a Wagner moisture meter.

 Latest posts by Jason Spangler (see all)